 March 28, 2022

-Martin D. Hauptman, Esq., partner in the Tax Law and Trusts and Estates departments as Mandelbaum Barrett will be presenting an Estate Tax Update to the New Jersey Living Well Club on Wednesday, April 13th, 2022.
+Martin D. Hauptman, Esq., partner in the Tax Law and Trusts and Estates departments as Mandelbaum Barrett PC will be presenting an Estate Tax Update to the New Jersey Living Well Club on Wednesday, April 13th, 2022.

 Martin Hauptman contributes to NJ.com article titled "My employer eliminated my life insurance.
 Can I deduct the loss?"